Why do my shrimp die after molting?

 Once the old shell splits, the shrimp wriggles out, leaving behind its former exoskeleton.
 At this stage, the shrimp is incredibly soft and vulnerable, as its new shell hasn’t hardened yet.
 This soft shell is initially flexible, allowing the shrimp to grow, but over the next few hours to days, it hardens, providing the shrimp with its necessary armor.

-During this period of shell hardening, the shrimp usually hidesOpens in a new tab. to avoid predators, as its soft body is an easy target.
-It’s also common for shrimps to eatOpens in a new tab. their old shells, a clever recycling strategy that allows them to reclaim the valuable calcium and minerals needed to harden their new exoskeleton.
+During this period of shell hardening, the shrimp usually hides to avoid predators, as its soft body is an easy target.
+It’s also common for shrimps to eat their old shells, a clever recycling strategy that allows them to reclaim the valuable calcium and minerals needed to harden their new exoskeleton.

-So, the next time you see an empty shrimp shell in your tankOpens in a new tab., don’t be alarmed.
+So, the next time you see an empty shrimp shell in your tank, don’t be alarmed.
 It’s just a sign that one of your shrimps has successfully molted and is now sporting a brand-new shell!

 A Shrimp eating Mulberry leave